oci-landing-zones/terraform-oci-modules-security/bastion/examples/bastion_managed_ssh_session/README.md

 ## Introduction

-This example shows how to deploy Bastions and Sessions in OCI using the [cis-bastion module](../../).
+This example shows how to deploy Bastions and Sessions in OCI using the [bastion module](../../).
 It deploys one Bastion Service and one Managed SSH connection.
 This code will generate an output with the connection string that will be used to connect to target compute instance.

 For Bastions: